On the bright side; I didn’t blow up the RV.

 It’s NO EXCUSE.
 I can’t tell you how often I glance at those burner knobs in the regular course of an average day.
 It’s well-engrained habit to check them – often every time I pass by.
 Certainly every time I leave the rig and before going to bed.
 Propane is a useful fuel source and I’m glad I have it available, but I also am well aware of and respect the potential danger.

 Obviously, I didn’t check before flying out the door that day.
-I could never have forgiven myself if some had happened to my fur-kids, or anyone else, because of my oversight.
+I could never have forgiven myself if something had happened to my fur-kids, or anyone else, because of my oversight.

 Shudder.
 It’s OK.
 We are all all right.
 I called SixRobbLee RV Center later that day, explained the situation and what I thought the malfunction was.